dotnet/docs/docs/standard/serialization/system-text-json-how-to.md

 ## Serialize to UTF-8

+Serializing to a UTF-8 byte array is about 5-10% faster than using the string-based methods.
+The difference is because the bytes (as UTF-8) don't need to be converted to strings (UTF-16).

-To serialize to UTF-8, call the <xref:System.Text.Json.JsonSerializer.SerializeToUtf8Bytes%2A?displayProperty=nameWithType> method:
+To serialize to a UTF-8 byte array, call the <xref:System.Text.Json.JsonSerializer.SerializeToUtf8Bytes%2A?displayProperty=nameWithType> method:

 :::code language="csharp" source="snippets/system-text-json-how-to/csharp/RoundtripToUtf8.cs" id="Serialize":::
 :::code language="vb" source="snippets/system-text-json-how-to/vb/RoundtripToUtf8.vb" id="Serialize":::

 A <xref:System.Text.Json.JsonSerializer.Serialize%2A> overload that takes a <xref:System.Text.Json.Utf8JsonWriter> is also available.

-Serializing to UTF-8 is about 5-10% faster than using the string-based methods.
-The difference is because the bytes (as UTF-8) don't need to be converted to strings (UTF-16).

 ## Serialization behavior